wung-s/doc.sitespeed.io/documentation/index.md

 If you have problem, create an issue and we will help you.

 # The result
-By default a couple of HTML pages will be created as the result of the analyze.
-Or you can choose to send the metrics to [Graphite](#graphite).
-Lets checkout the different HTML views.
+The result of an analyze can be a couple of HTML pages, JUnit XML/TAP and you can send the metrics to [Graphite](#graphite).
+Lets first checkout the different HTML pages.

 ## Site summary page